AcaciaMan/smart-search/README.md

 ## Usage

+### Two Search Modes

+Smart Search offers two distinct search modes for different use cases:

+#### 🔍 Live Search Mode
+- **Purpose**: Search your workspace files in real-time using ripgrep
+- **Best for**: Finding content across your entire project
+- **Features**:
+  - Lightning-fast file search
+  - Results are automatically stored for future reference
+  - Full workspace coverage
+- **Usage**: Select the "Live Search" tab and enter your query

+#### 🗂️ Session Search Mode
+- **Purpose**: Search within previously stored search results
+- **Best for**: Refining and exploring previous search results
+- **Features**:
+  - Instant results (no file system scanning)
+  - Search within specific search sessions
+  - Perfect for iterative exploration
+- **Usage**: Select the "Session Search" tab to search within stored results

 ### Basic Search
 - Press `Ctrl+Shift+F` (or `Cmd+Shift+F` on Mac) to open Smart Search
+- Choose your search mode (Live or Session)
 - Enter your search query and press Enter
 - Results will appear in a dedicated panel

+### Session Management
+- **Automatic Sessions**: Each Live Search automatically creates a new session
+- **Session Selection**: In Session Search mode, click "Change" to select a different session
+- **Session Info**: The interface shows which session you're searching and how many results it contains
+- **Recent Activity**: View and access your recent searches and sessions

 ### Enhanced Query Syntax (New!)